rodrigoelias/nothing/README.md

 * The user must be able to check s/he's account balance.

 The code must be tested/testable and layers must be mocked.

-My first implementation is a really poor usage of DDD (mostly using Entity+Repository).